Kin57/Schule/README.md

 This is the branch for my [websites](https://github.com/Kin57/Schule/tree/main/html)

-This is the branch for my [java programs](https://github.com/Kin57/Schule/tree/main/java)
+This is the branch for my [fotographs](https://github.com/Kin57/Schule/tree/main/Fotographie)

 This is the branch for my [java programs](https://github.com/Kin57/Schule/tree/main/java)